open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 ## Setting up your receiver development and testing environment

-First use the [Build a Custom Collector](/docs/collector/custom-collector) tutorial to create a Collector instance named `dev-otelcol`; all you need is to copy the `builder-config.yaml` described on Step 2 and make the following changes:
+First use the [Building a Custom Collector](/docs/collector/custom-collector) tutorial to create a Collector instance named `dev-otelcol`; all you need is to copy the `builder-config.yaml` described on Step 2 and make the following changes:

 ```yaml